brainstormforce/wp-spectra/README.md

 ### 2.0.14 - THURSDAY, 13th OCTOMBER 2022 ###
 * Improvement: Container - Equal height setting in Parent container.
 * Improvement: Post Block - Woo Commerce Products (CPT) not getting in post Type.
+* Improvement: Post Blocks - Optimize the loading of Post Terms.
 * Fix: Image - Throws validation issue when toolbar link feature is used.
 * Fix: Button - Box shadow stylings not working as expected on front-end.
 * Fix: Tabs - Plus button height was not the same as other tab buttons on the editor.